IBRice101/IBRice101.github.io/Talks/MinesweeperHackingWorkshop/index.md

 You have two methods of tackling this, really, either as a programmer, or as a ***GAMER***, both are equally valid options, of course, although we will only be going over one.

 To understand the two options it is necessary to know that Minesweeper is both a GUI application and also a data structure, that being a 2D array of randomised values where 2, for example, is "is flagged" (this is after a user has interacted with it, of course), 1 is "has bomb", and 0 is "does not have bomb".
+Note that these aren't the real values found in the code, but they're just used for illustrative purposes.

 The ***GAMER*** option is to treat Minesweeper as a primarily GUI application and have the patched version draw a flag everywhere where there is a mine, changing the printing function.
 In Oversimplified C++™ this would look like this: